matusnovak/prometheus-smartctl/README.md

 All configuration is done with environment variables.

+- `SMARTCTL_REFRESH_INTERVAL`: (Optional) The refresh interval of the metrics.
+A larger value reduces CPU usage.
+The default is `60` seconds.
 - `SMARTCTL_EXPORTER_PORT`: (Optional) The address the exporter should listen on.
 The default is `9902`.
 - `SMARTCTL_EXPORTER_ADDRESS`: (Optional) The address the exporter should listen on.
 The default is to listen on all addresses.